Dynamic scaling relation in quantum many-body systems: Discussion

-\textit{Discussion}.---In this Letter we conjecture that mean-square displacement (MSD) follows the Family-Vicsek (FV) scaling, and saturates on the same time scale as the surface roughness, or analogously, particle number fluctuations.
-Using this conjecture, we obtain a dynamic relationship between the transport exponent, and the growth exponent of the surface roughness, $\beta=\beta_{\text{tr}}/4$.
-We numerically confirm this conjecture by studying two prototypical non-interacting quantum systems in one and three dimensions, and one interacting system in one dimension, where transport can be controlled by the strength of the external potential.
+.
+In this paper we conjecture that mean-square displacement (MSD) follows the Family-Vicsek (FV) scaling, and saturates on the same time scale as the surface roughness, or analogously, particle number fluctuations.
+Using this conjecture, we obtain a dynamic relationship between the transport exponent, and the growth exponent of the surface roughness, $\beta=\beta_{\text{tr}}/4$, which applies to any particle density.We numerically confirm this conjecture by studying two prototypical non-interacting quantum systems in one and three dimensions, and one interacting system in one dimension, where transport can be controlled by the strength of the external potential.
+While we numerically confirm the dynamical relationship in fermionic systems, since our argument does not depend on the statistics of the particles, we expect it to also hold for bosonic systems.

 It is important to note, that for \emph{classical diffusive and non-interacting} systems, a connection between particle fluctuations and transport, can be derived using fluctuating hydrodynamics, which puts diffusive systems in the Edwards-Wilkinson (EW, $\beta=1/4$) universality class ~\citep{Kipnis1982,krapivsky2012fluctuations,eldad2022inverse}.
 However, for simple \emph{interacting} cases, such as the symmetric exclusion process, this relation does \emph{not} hold~\citep{alexander1978diffusion,Derrida2009,Derrida2009ssep,barkai2010diffusion}.
 Moreover, there is no known relationship between these quantities for \emph{classical} systems with \emph{anomalous} transport.
 On the contrary, our results suggest that for \emph{quantum} systems, the dynamic scaling relationship holds also for anomalous transport and interacting systems.
+We argue that the difference between classical and quantum cases follows due to indistinguishably between the particles in quantum dynamics, which allows collective relaxation of the density even in one-dimensional systems, where classical dynamics exhibit single-file motion.
+In higher dimensions, we expect that the dynamical scaling relation will hold also for classical interacting systems.

 The established dynamic scaling relationship explains the mechanism behind the quantum surface roughness growth, and provides a convenient way to assess transport in cold-atoms experiments, where particle number fluctuations can be directly measured.
 Indeed, while our work was in preparation, this method was used in a recent cold-atoms experiment~\citep{wienand2023emergence}.